-There are sequential stages of growth and development in all natural process.
+There are sequential stages of growth and development in the all-natural process.
 Each stage is important, and it takes time.
-We all recognise this fact in its physical form, but few of us can incorporate it into inner emotional and personal relationships.
+We all recognize this fact in its physical form, but few of us can incorporate it into inner emotional and personal relationships.
 We want things to happen immediately.

 The notion of achieving the result, quickly, with the least effort, contravenes the natural law of growth, and often leads to disappointment and distress.

 The problem is how we approach the problem

 The more people look for quick solutions, and concentrate on problems and pain, the more this mind-set adds to the long term problem.

 Most people who attend seminars on time management, strategic planning or self-improvement, do so in search of miraculous results.
 They generally fail in their attempt to be happy, productive or fulfilled in life, or to achieve their long-term goals.